Natural gas furnaces need adequate space and airflow to run correctly.

 - Used filters

-If you have a cat, put your litter box elsewhere.
+If you have a cat, place your litter box somewhere else.
 Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
-Plus, the furnace could circulate the stinky odors all over your home.
+Plus, the furnace could circulate the unpleasant odors throughout your home.

-You should also regularly sweep by your furnace to stop dust from accumulating.
+You should also routinely sweep near your furnace to block dust from building up.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you want furnace replacement or regular maintenance in Brookfield, Central Air LLC can expertly meet your needs.
+Whether you have to have furnace replacement or regular maintenance in Brookfield, Central Air LLC can expertly handle your needs.
 Our highly trained technicians can fix any heating equipment model or brand.

 Call us at 203-357-5913 or use our online scheduler to set up an appointment now.